DNKonanov/geneGraph/README.md

 ### Graph drawing

-Now we can to run drawing of our mini-graph.
+Now we can run drawing of our mini-graph.
 Let's go to the `recombinatin_draw` directory in the geneGraph folder and type in terminal:

 `python run_drawing.py -i subgraph.sif -o subgrah_img`